 Background: You should run a "Monthly Maintenance" procedure on every contract client every month.
 If you have a Remote Monitoring and Management (RMM) system, then your list of chores is very short.
 That's because many things are monitored 24x7 in real time, such as disc space.
 But you will still need to go to the client's office, shake their hand, look at their server, test the backup, and do some kind of checkup.
 This is partly tune-up and partly client relations.

 Process: For starters, you need a monthly maintenance checklist.
 That's a list of things you will monitor or do every single month as part of the preventive maintenance that makes managed services work.
 If you need a place to start, check out my good old 68-point checklist.
-Just send an email to email@example.com and it will echo back with your checklist.
+It's free at www.SMBBooks.com (see the Free Stuff page).

 You will need to execute four things every month with regard to monthly maintenance jobs: 1) Execute the monthly maintenance checklist at each client; 2) Revise all monthly maintenance checklists as needed; 3) Make sure the revised MMC is published appropriately and "ready to go" for the next month; and 4) Each MMC must be filed away for future reference.